 Start an Emergency Fund

 An emergency fund will protect your savings since it is money set aside to cover unexpected bills and expenses.
 If you still have debt, then you need to have about one month of expenses in your emergency fund.
-If this feels like too much, aim for $1000 to start.
-This will make it easier to focus on your other goals because you know you have your emergencies are covered.
+If this feels like too much, aim for $1,000 to start.
+This will make it easier to focus on your other goals because you know you have at least something for emergencies.
 If you don't have an emergency fund, building one up should be your top priority before you aggressively pay down debt or purchase other items.

 Get Out of Debt